 The OIG Audit Unit's primary objective is to support the overall OIG mission, which is to detect, investigate and prevent fraud, waste, mismanagement, misconduct, and abuse of power and seek appropriate remedies to recover public monies.
-This is attained by conducting independent audits, reviews, inspections or evaluations that enhance the efficiency, effectiveness and integrity of County Departments, Boards, Trusts, and other programs funded or administered by the County.
+This is attained by conducting independent audits, reviews, inspections or evaluations that enhance the efficiency, effectiveness and integrity of County Departments, Boards, Trusts, operations, and other programs funded or administered by the County.
 A report is issued at the conclusion of each audit, review, inspection or evaluation that proposes targeted recommendations based on the findings or observations noted.

-The Audit Unit conducts audits in accordance with the Government Auditing Standards, or Yellow Book, as issued by the Comptroller General of the United States.
+The Audit Unit conducts audits, reviews, inspections or evaluations in accordance with established industry standards such as the Government Auditing Standards, or Yellow Book, as issued by the Comptroller General of the United States.
 Reviews, inspections and evaluations are conducted in accordance with the Principles and Standards for Offices of Inspector General, or Green Book, as issued by the Association of Inspectors General.